zenodeapp/pgf-testing/README.md

 >
 > `lines`: the amount of lines the script is able to traverse back in your node's log _[default: 20000]_.
 A higher value will make scripts like [epoch.sh](./epoch.sh) less performant.
 >
-> `monitor_interval`: the amount of seconds to sleep in between every check when one monitors epoch and address balance changes using [monitor.sh](./monitor.sh).
+> `monitor_interval`: the amount of seconds to sleep in between every check when monitoring epoch and address balance changes using [monitor.sh](./monitor.sh).

 ## Scripts